'Her loose tongue set entire country on fire': SC slams Nupur Sharma over Prophet remark | Law-Order

 AIMIM chief Asaduddin Owaisi demanded the immediate arrest of Sharma and said rule of law should prevail.

-Senior advocate Maninder Singh, appearing for Sharma, said she had indeed apologized for her remarks and several judgments say there cannot be two FIRs for the same incident.
+Senior advocate Maninder Singh, appearing for Sharma, said she had indeed apologised for her remarks and there are several judgments that say there cannot be two FIRs for the same incident.

-The bench said,'' her apology came too late and that too conditionally saying if religious sentiments are hurt and so on.
-She should have been on TV immediately and apologized to the nation''.
+The bench said,''her apology came too late and that too conditionally saying if religious sentiments are hurt and so on.
+She should have been on TV immediately and apologised to the nation''.

-Singh said Sharma was a spokesperson of a political party and her unintentional comments were about a debate.
+Singh said Sharma was a spokesperson of a political party and her unintentional comments were in relation to a debate.

 ''If you are a spokesperson of a party, it is not a license to say things like this,'' the bench said, adding, ''if there was a misuse of the debate, the first thing she should have done was to file an FIR against the anchor''.

 The bench said, ''what was the TV debate for?
 Was it to fan an agenda and why did they choose a sub-judice topic?
-What is the business of the TV channel to discuss the sub-judice matter, except to promote an agenda?"
+What is the business of the TV channel to discuss the matter which is sub-judice, except to promote an agenda?”
 Referring to various apex court verdicts, Singh said there cannot be a second FIR on the same cause of action.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)